 Smiley Charity Film Awards

-There was an immense number of entries so to become shortlisted and get our film in front of the judges for their scoring, we had to do well in the public voting stage and it is absolutely thanks to you that we are now a finalist!
+There was an immense number of entries so to become shortlisted and get our film in front of the judges for their scoring, we had to do well in the public voting stage and it is absolutely thanks to you that we were selected as a finalist!
 So many wonderful charities entered amazing worthy films, so it meant the world to receive this message from the Smiley Charity Film Awards team: “To be a finalist is a great testament to the enthusiasm of your supporters and the effectiveness of your work.
 Well done!”

 If you haven’t yet watched our film we would love you to do so now, here is the link: https://smileycharityfilmawards.com/films/we-hug-them

 The Smiley Charity Film Awards is the world’s largest cause-based film campaign.
 Since its launch 7 years ago the Smiley Film Awards has generated an astounding 350 million film impressions, with over 2.7million viewers tuning in to their 2024 virtual event.
-Being shortlisted as a finalist has the power to launch us onto a huge global platform – which in turn can help us achieve so much more for the children and young people who rely on our support.
+Being shortlisted as a finalist had the power to launch us onto a huge global platform – which in turn can help us achieve so much more for the children and young people who rely on our support.

 We want to take the opportunity to extend our sincere gratitude to Munjiri Videos for our incredibly impactful film, to our patrons Harry Baker and Amar Latif for introducing the film, to our Disability Programme Manager in Kenya, Daina Kibera for presenting, reaching out to and connecting with the staff, parents and scholars you will meet in ‘We hug them’!
 We are incredibly grateful to everyone at our disability partner organisations Autism Society of Kenya and Dadashi Special Children Centre and to our graduate and Dadashi volunteer Ayiesa Ohese for being part of our story.